Ex-Sonics star Shawn Kemp pleads not guilty in Tacoma Mall shooting

 Prosecutors also charged a firearm enhancement that, if proven, would add a mandatory five years to any potential prison sentence.

-Kemp was arrested at the scene March 8 but released from jail the next day while Tacoma police investigated.
+Kemp, 53, was arrested at the scene March 8 but released from jail the next day while Tacoma police investigated.
 The six-time All Star asserted he returned fire in self-defense as he tried to recover items stolen in a car prowl, according to Pierce County prosecutors.
 But statements Kemp made to police during an interview were not corroborated by video evidence, according to the charges.

-Commissioner Craig Adams set Kemp’s next court appearance for mid-June, according to pool reports from The News Tribune.
+Commissioner Craig Adams granted a defense request that Kemp be allowed to travel out of state for business and set Kemp’s next court appearance for mid-June, according to pool reports from The News Tribune.
 He remains out of custody.

+“You have some speeding tickets and you’re not a very good driver apparently, but nothing to give me cause for the danger of the community or that you would not appear back in court,” Adams told Kemp, noting that he does not have any criminal history.

+Tacoma police responded to a 911 call about a shooting in the mall parking lot near the JC Penney and Firestone stores just before 2 p.m. on March 8.
+A witness directed an officer to a .357 revolver that had been thrown in the bushes and showed him a video of the shooting, which showed a tall man in a red puffy vest firing rounds, charging papers say.
+Other officers detained the man, who was nearby and later identified as Kemp, according to the charges.

+“Kemp was adamant in his interview that he had retreated to his vehicle after he was shot at, and then shot back at the 4Runner,” a detective wrote in charging papers.
+“However, the video clearly showed Kemp getting the revolver out of the backpack as soon as he gets out of his Porsche.”

+Four days after the shooting, the 4Runner, which turned out to be stolen, was located in Federal Way, the charges say.
+Tacoma police found three bullet holes in the 4Runner, including one through the front passenger door, say the charges.
+It does not appear anyone was hit.

-Kemp, who has no significant criminal history, was a major part of the Sonics’ successful run in the 1990s.
+Kemp was a major part of the Sonics’ successful run in the 1990s.
 In 2020, he opened a cannabis dispensary in Seattle’s Belltown, Shawn Kemp’s Cannabis.
 He opened a second shop in Sodo in February.

 Information from The Seattle Times archives is included in this report.